ArcFlow

 • Performance counters: query latency percentiles, GPU utilization, memory pressure, WAL write throughput

-• Engine metadata: version, deployment type (native, Docker, PanoNode, browser), OS, GPU model
+• Engine metadata: version, deployment type (native, embedded, PanoNode, browser), OS, GPU model

 No graph data, no query strings, no user content.
 The telemetry payload is structural, not semantic.